EstimationPro AI EstimationPro AI

 What is the difference between an estimate and a quote?

 An estimate is an approximation of costs that may change as the project develops.
 A quote (or bid) is a firm price commitment for a defined scope of work.
 Estimates give flexibility for unknowns, while quotes lock in pricing.
 Use estimates for complex or uncertain projects, and quotes when the scope is well-defined.
+Read more in our guide: estimate vs bid explained.

 How do I organize line items in an estimate?